Dr. Wolford treats one of the most common types of TMJ disorder, a displaced articular disc. This occurs when a disc slips out of its proper position.

 However, all of those parts present ample opportunity for problems to develop.
 A collection of jaw issues known as temporomandibular joint (TMJ) disorders can cause significant discomfort and other problematic symptoms for patients.

-In treating TMJ disorders, a TMJ specialist first needs to diagnose the specific cause of the patient’s pain.
+In treating TMJ disorders, a TMJ specialist must first diagnose the specific cause of the patient’s pain.
 The most common type of TMJ disorder is a displaced articular disc.
 This occurs when a disc slips out of its proper position.
 A TMJ specialist can recommend a number of different treatment options that can be effective for a particular case of TMJ disorder.

-For example, when a displaced disc is involved, an oral surgeon may need to place a device known as a Mitek Anchor to stabilize the disc in its correct location.
+For example, when a displaced articular disc is involved, an oral surgeon may need to place a device known as a Mitek Anchor to stabilize the disc in its correct location.